How to improve your email campaigns using a customer-centric marketing approach

 The flip side to sending a discount to a shopper who would have made a purchase anyway is missing the chance to send the most relevant promotion to a given customer.
 Your job is to connect with your customers with the right message at the right moment.
 It’s possible that all of your customers might be interested in a 20% discount regardless of their relationship history, purchase patterns, and current behavior.
 Possible…but unlikely.
 Ideally, you would want to figure out a way to email different customer segments with a message that is crafted to appeal specifically to them.

-So how can we move towards a smarter approach to email marketing?
+How to move towards a smarter approach to email marketing

 Consider three customers: Jessica, who has bought jewelry from your website every month for the past five years; Vesper, who used to buy new shoes every half a year or so, but hasn’t made a purchase in nine months; and Leanne, a new customer who made her first purchase of jeans last week.
 These customers don’t look too different at first glance.
 All three are female and have made purchases in the past year.
 But each is likely to be most responsive to a different kind of campaign.